NAG-DevOps/speed-hpc/src/jupyterlabs/README.md

 <!-- TOC --><a name="README"></a>
 # Jupyter Lab on HPC Cluster

-This folder contains scripts and instructions for setting up and running Jupyter Lab on the HPC cluster using Conda without container.
-These scripts are designed to simplify the process of allocating resources, setting up environments, and starting Jupyter Lab.
+This folder contains scripts and instructions for setting up and running Jupyter Lab on the HPC cluster Speed using Conda without a container.
+These scripts are designed to simplify the process of allocating resources, setting up environments, and starting a Jupyter Lab process.

 <!-- TOC --><a name="Prerequisites"></a>
 ## Prerequisites

-Before starting, ensure you have access to the HPC cluster.
+Before starting, ensure you have [access](https://nag-devops.github.io/speed-hpc/#requesting-access) to the HPC cluster.

 <!-- TOC --><a name="Instructions"></a>
 ## Instructions

 ### For first time use, we need to

 * start an interactive session